Porsche 911 Insurance Rates

 Rates are averaged for all Porsche 911 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- You may be able to save around $260 per year just by quoting early and online
+- It is possible to save up to $270 per year just by quoting online in advance

-- Increasing policy deductibles can save approximately $1,000 each year
+- Increasing physical damage deductibles can save around $1,050 each year

 Rate Tables and Charts